picandocodigo/List-Category-Posts/readme.txt

 * **pagination** set it to yes.

+* **numberposts** - Posts per page are set with the `numberposts` parameter.

-* **instance** a number or name to identify the instance where you are using pagination.
+* **instance** (only necessary when using the shortcode with pagination more than once in the same page/post) - a number or name to identify the instance where you are using pagination.
     Since you can use the shortcode several times in the same page or post, you need to identify the instance so that you paginate only that instance.

-Posts per page are set with the **numberposts** parameter.

 Example: